-Due to the penetration of renewable sources in small islanded power systems, new problems may appear during operation, related to both dynamic (system safety and stability) and static (congestion and adequacy) issues [9].
-In the context of the BLORIN project, the main issue that emerged regarding grid security aspects concerns the possible decrease in rotational inertia in cases of a significant increase in generation from inverter-interfaced renewable sources, due to the consequent reduction in the number of connected synchronous machines [10,11].
-Small isolated systems are indeed systems that are natively vulnerable to frequency transients due to the low kinetic energy that can be accumulated by small synchronous machines [12].
+Due to the penetration of renewable sources in small islanded power systems, new problems may appear during operation, related to both dynamic (system safety and stability) and static (congestion and adequacy) issues [7].
+In the context of the BLORIN project, the main issue that emerged regarding grid security aspects concerns the possible decrease in rotational inertia in cases of a significant increase in generation from inverter-interfaced renewable sources, due to the consequent reduction in the number of connected synchronous machines [8], [9].
+Small isolated systems are indeed systems that are natively vulnerable to frequency transients due to the low kinetic energy that can be accumulated by small synchronous machines [10].
 In the BLORIN project, it has been hypothesized that, under conditions of recognized vulnerability, additional controls on specific distributed energy resources (ie.: EVs, interruptible or modulable loads), could be activated to provide support to the system's stability during frequency transients.
-The use of EVs or interruptible/modulable loads as support for frequency regulation following the penetration of renewables was widely analyzed in the literature [13-16].
-Most of the papers analyze control strategies for EVs or loads to participate in frequency regulation [17-20].
-Other papers [21-24] propose strategies for the control of the number and type of vehicles taking part in the V2G program and modulate their contribution also considering other energy resources or vehicle control strategies to safeguard the health and degradation of batteries [25,26].
+The use of EVs or interruptible/modulable loads as support for frequency regulation following the penetration of renewables was widely analyzed in the literature [11, 12, 13, 14].
+Most of the papers analyze control strategies for EVs or loads to participate in frequency regulation [15, 16, 17, 18].
+Other papers [19, 20, 21, 22] propose strategies for the control of the number and type of vehicles taking part in the V2G program and modulate their contribution also considering other energy resources or vehicle control strategies to safeguard the health and degradation of batteries [23], [24].

 Studies show that a relatively small number of V2G recharging stations is sufficient to contribute to a frequency event and that local generation/consumption and thus minimization of electricity transport over long distances provides a highly effective solution for frequency deviation correction.
-Other papers [27,28] consider the interruptible/modulable load control for frequency regulation.
+Other papers [25, 26] consider the interruptible/modulable load control for frequency regulation.
 The scientific literature reports that the use of EVs and passive loads can contribute to grid stability in terms of frequency regulation.
 Besides, most of the papers analyze control strategies to improve the stability of both isolated and interconnected power grids.
 Other papers explore the effectiveness of blockchain for V2G and DR delivery.
-For example, in [29,30] the authors propose a blockchain-based transaction system for managing EV charging.
-While, in [31,32], the authors propose the use of blockchain for secure authentication of vehicle owners for energy trading in a V2G environment, to preserve vehicle anonymity and support mutual authentication between EV, charging stations and aggregators.
-Regarding the provision of network services such as DR, several authors, such as [33-35], propose the use of a blockchain platform to manage, track, and remunerate the contribution made by generators/loads to DR in a distributed and secure manner.
+For example, in [27, 28] the authors propose a blockchain-based transaction system for managing EV charging.
+While, in [29, 30], the authors propose the use of blockchain for secure authentication of vehicle owners for energy trading in a V2G environment, to preserve vehicle anonymity and support mutual authentication between EV, charging stations and aggregators.
+Regarding the provision of network services such as DR, several authors, such as [31, 32, 33], propose the use of a blockchain platform to manage, track, and remunerate the contribution made by generators/loads to DR in a distributed and secure manner.
 The use of PHIL for the emulation of electrical power systems and especially the study of the problems that can occur as a result of particular events or scenarios is a well-known activity.
 However, the integration of PHIL systems with blockchain platforms, on the other hand, is a topic not widely addressed.
-In this context, only a few papers such as [36,37], for example, propose the integration of the two systems, the first one for the implementation of the automated business model within energy communities, while the second for the market supply of reactive power in a trusted and secure way.
+In this context, only a few papers such as [34] and [35], for example, propose the integration of the two systems, the first one for the implementation of the automated business model within energy communities, while the second for the market supply of reactive power in a trusted and secure way.
+In this paper, the integration of the BLORIN platform and the PHIL devices is described, making the blockchain as an enabling distributed platform to securely integrate two parts of a microgrid: the physical and the emulated one.